 CROSS JOIN TopCategories AS cg

-The cross join gives all possible combinations of rows in the two CTEs - see overleaf for what the results should look like.
+The cross join gives all possible combinations of rows in the two CTEs - see below for what the results should look like.

 You should now be looking at something like this: